Research

 Research in Progress

-• Adaptive Design of Clustered Experiments, 2026+ .
+• Adaptive Design of Clustered Experiments, 2026+ (JMP) .
 Cluster designs depend on the correlation of observations within clusters.
-I propose two algorithms that implement a near-optimal design without knowing this correlation and do not affect inference.
+I propose two algorithms that implement optimal designs without knowing this correlation.
+Additionally, I show that even adaptive data collection policies do not invalidate inference.

 • Signaled Bandits, 2026+ .
 I present the signaled bandit game, a generalization of bandit and experts' problems through the notion of signal informativeness.